victortarn/Assignment-2/README.md

 # Mathematical-Functions

-fun_math.py is a module which contains three functions: cal_factorial(integer) returns the factorial of a psoitive integer list_multiples(number, length) returns a list of multiples of "number" that is "length" long find_max(a_list) returns the maximum value in a list
+fun_math.py is a module which contains three functions: cal_factorial(integer) returns the factorial of a positive integer list_multiples(number, length) returns a list of multiples of "number" that is "length" long find_max(a_list) returns the maximum value in a list